Maria von Linden

-Maria von Linden (18 July 1869 – 25 August 1936) was a German bacteriologist and zoologist.
+Maria Gräfin von Linden (18 July 1869 – 25 August 1936) was a German bacteriologist and zoologist.

-She was the first woman admitted to study at the University of Tübingen, and became one of the first women in Germany to be given the academic title of “Professor”.
+She was the first woman admitted to study at the University of Tübingen, and became one of the first women in Germany to be given the academic title of "Professor".
 She patented a type of bandage and won a prize for her research on butterfly wings.
 She was driven from office due to the rise of the Nazi Party in Germany.

 Early life

 Linden was born in 1869 to a German aristocratic family who lived at Schloss Burgberg near Heidenheim, Kingdom of Württemberg (now Baden-Württemberg).
-Her parents, Edward and Eugenie von Linden, arranged for her to attend school in Karlsruhe for four years.
+Her parents, Count Edward and Countess Eugenie von Linden, arranged for her to attend school in Karlsruhe for four years.
 While at school, Linden developed an interest in maths and physics.
 She wrote her first paper on mineral deposits in the River Hürbe read at Karlsruhe's geological society in 1890.
 This paper was noticed by geologist Professor von Quenstedt from the University of Tübingen.